 His ear and his technical facility remained astounding throughout his career.
 In his biography Too Marvelous for Words: The Life and Genius of Art Tatum (Oxford University Press, 1994), James Lester interviewed an elderly Les Paul who still recalled a jam session (complete with a full cooler of beer) given in a mortuary!
 Upon arriving, Tatum heard one of the other pianists playing, and there were several there, including Teddy Wilson, Marlowe Morris and Billy Kyle.
 Art listened and then asked Paul, “Is that F# key stuck?”
 Paul admitted it was.
 A moment later he asked, “Is that E stuck?”
 Paul answered, “Yeah, it’s down too.”
 Tatum asked, “Any others down?”
 “No, those are the only two.”
 Tatum asked for another beer, then announced he was ready to play.
 All of the musicians were amazed.
 “Whenever he’d make a run down,” Paul remembered, “he’d have those two keys pulled up…with his other hand…And when he hit ’em and they were down, why, he’d pull ’em up again with his other hand.
 Which just stunned everybody, that this guy had it all worked out before he went up there.”

 Dissecting his solos can be tough going since they were often so ornate and “busy.”
-Jazz critic Jed Distler made eight Tatum transcriptions that can be downloaded for free here.
+Jazz critic Jed Distler made eight Tatum transcriptions that can be downloaded here: Book – Art_Tatum_-_Jazz_Piano_Solos_2.
 Seeing Tatum’s work in score form is possibly even more intimidating than just listening to him, since so many of the figures he played—including those in contrary motion between the two hands—look completely intimidating.
 Even today, in the 21st century, most pianists have not caught up to Tatum because they can’t.
 Recently an album of his solos was released in which his early recordings were transferred to a MIDI.
 The MIDI could play them, but not with the warmth and color that Tatum imparted to the recorded versions.

 Tatum’s lack of popularity was reflected by his recording contracts.
 Initially a young sensation, he made his first records for Brunswick before being invited by Jack Kapp to jump over to his new Decca label.
 He recorded only a dozen solo titles for Decca in 1934 before being let go; his only activity for the next three years was a privately-recorded session in Hollywood in September 1935 and a rejected Decca master of Take Me Back to My Boots and Saddle in December of that year.
 Then he returned to Decca in 1937 for four band numbers and four more solos; 1939 saw two whole solos issued; then in 1940, Kapp became generous and allowed him to make 15 titles (one of them, Sweet Emaline, My Gal was rejected).
 Four more solos in 1940, then they kicked him out until he returned with a band to back blues singer Joe Turner in 1941.
 In 1942, for some strange reason, RCA Victor let him make but one record (two solos) and then cut him loose.
 In 1943 he formed the first of his trios, with guitarist Tiny Grimes and bassist Slam Stewart.
 They were popular with musicians but not the general public—Nat Cole, with a similar trio, had already established himself as a fan favorite in that format—so he ended up making his trio records for such small labels as Comet and Stinson.
 Moe Asch, who later founded Folkways records, also allowed him to make some solo 78s for his company.